franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

-- Rework the UI (in order to look like actual Whatsapp's UI):
-  - Add a search bar for chats searching.
 - Implement something to create Group-like Chats.
   - Look at chats.html line 63 and exception in chat_desired_data.
 - Implement something to archive group-like Chats.